open-telemetry/oteps/text/0265-event-vision.md

 This refers to the existing OpenTelemetry Log SDK.

-## Trade-offs and mitigations

-TODO

-## Prior art and alternatives

-TODO

 ## Open questions

 * How to support routing logs from the Log API to a language-specific logging library